-Dasari spoke to the Economic Times, Dasari was quoted as saying:
+Dasari spoke to the Economic Times, where Dasari was quoted as saying:

 I think we have hit the bottom.
 Given the range of products that will come, it (a double-digit growth rate) is possible.
 The general economic sentiment has also got to improve.
 High-end vehicles get hit much worse during downturns.
 But the minute the sentiment improves, the fastest growing segment will also be this.”